psDevUK/jekflix-template/_posts/2020-10-17-Revisiting-A-Previous-Component.md

 ## Welcome

  Wasn't planning on any blogs as I actually been really busy lately with work and life.
-But when a fellow dashboard user reaches out ofr some assistance it's just to hard for me to say know.
-So without doing a Conner McGregor and releasing the personal DM basically I was asked by another UniversalDashboard user if I could add the ability to set the initial date on the **UniversalDashboard.UDSelectDateTime** component I release a while back.
+But when a fellow dashboard user reaches out for some assistance it's just to hard for me to say no.  So without doing a Conner McGregor and releasing the personal DM basically I was asked by another UniversalDashboard user if I could add the ability to set the initial date on the **UniversalDashboard.UDSelectDateTime** component I release a while back.
  Weirdly enough although I could think of several reasons to use this component, I never actually used this specific component I built for any of my dashboards.
 So why did I build it then?

 ## The original Story Behind The Component